-The Corporation is authorized to grant options to purchase up to an aggregate of 13 million common shares at prices based on the market price of the shares on the TSX as determined on the grant date.
+The Corporation is authorized to grant options to purchase up to an aggregate of 16.5 million common shares at prices based on the market price of the shares on the TSX as determined on the grant date.
 The plan provides for grants of options to all full-time employees, including executives, designated by the Human Resources Committee from time to time.

-In 2019, the Corporation granted executive officers of the Corporation a total of 1.4 million stock options with a weighted average exercise price of \$5.65 that vest after a three-year period and expire 7 years after issuance (2018 - 0.7 million stock options at \$7.45; 2017 - 0.7 million stock options at \$7.25).
-The expense recognized relating to these grants during 2019 was approximately \$1 million (2018 - approximately \$1 million, 2017 - approximately \$1 million).
+In 2020, the Corporation granted executive officers of the Corporation a total of 0.7 million stock options with a weighted average exercise price of \$9.17 that vest after a three-year period and expire seven years after issuance (2019 - 1.4 million stock options at \$5.65; 2018 - 0.7 million stock options at \$7.45).
+The expense recognized relating to these grants during 2020 was approximately \$2 million (2019 - approximately \$1 million, 2018 - approximately \$1 million).

 The total options outstanding and exercisable under these stock option plans at Dec.
-31, 2019, are outlined below:
+31, 2020, are outlined below:

-Opt ions outstand ing
+Opt Options outstanding

 Range of exercise prices (1) (\$ per share) Number of options (millions) Weighted average remaining contractual life (years) Weighted average exercise price (\$ per share)

-5.00 - 9.00 3.3 4.7 6.34

-22.00 - 30.00 0.5 0.1 23.44

-5.00 - 30.00 3.8 4.2 8.41
+5.00 - 10.00 4.0 4.2 6.85

 (1) Options currently exercisable as at Dec.
-31, 2019.
+31, 2020.

-30. Employee Future Benefits
+31. Employee Future Benefits